 In the ordinary course of its operations, the Company purchases goods and services from companies forming part of the Pender Group.
+Furthermore, the Company leases one of its retail units to a related party.
 Remuneration paid to the non-executive Directors of the Company during the current period are disclosed in Note 15 to the financial statements.
 There were no loans advanced to the Directors during the current period.